Vegan Strawberry Cupcakes

 Making the vegan strawberry cupcakes:

 - Add the strawberry puree and the rest of the wet ingredients to the mixing bowl.
+If you're using food dye, add it at the same time.
 Fold the mixture until just combined.
 The batter should be thick and slightly bubbly.
-Lumps in the batter are fine, as long as they aren't lumps of flour.
-Over mixing the batter will result in dense cupcakes.
+Some lumps in the batter are fine, as long as they aren't lumps of flour.
+Avoid overmixing the batter, otherwise your cupcakes will be dense.

 Baking the cupcakes: